James S. McDonnell Department of Genetics

-Functional Genomics in Yeast.
-Gene regulatory networks, complex trait genetics, synthetic biology studies of cis-regulation.
+Functional genomics in yeast; gene regulatory networks, complex trait genetics, and synthetic biology studies of cis-regulation.

 Joseph Dougherty, PhD

 Our laboratory utilizes a variety of techniques spanning from human molecular genetics and informatics to mouse behavioral neuroscience and neuroanatomy.
-We develop and employ mouse models of psychiatric disorder, particularly those that mimic genetic variations we've identified from human patient populations, with the goal of trying to understand the cellular and molecular underpinnings of these disorders.
+We develop and employ mouse models of psychiatric disorders, particularly those that mimic genetic variations that we have identified in human patient populations, with the goal of trying to understand the cellular and molecular underpinnings of these disorders.

 Susan K. Dutcher, PhD

-Studies on the role of centrioles and basal bodies in ciliary signaling, assembly, and motility using molecular genetics, computational, and biochemical approaches.
+Studies of the role of centrioles and basal bodies in ciliary signaling, assembly, and motility using molecular genetics and computational and biochemical approaches.

 Jeffrey Milbrandt, MD, PhD

 We are performing Cas9/CRISPR activation and repression screens in iPSC-derived neurons together with single-cell transcriptomics analysis to evaluate the causal effects of genetic variants associated with neuropsychiatric diseases.
-We are also studying how metabolism influences axonal/glial interactions important for proper nerve function.
+We are also studying how metabolism influences the axonal/glial interactions important for proper nerve function.
 We use genetic and metabolomic analysis to identify molecular mechanisms of axonal degeneration, a self-destructive process that plays an important role in many neurodegenerative conditions, particularly motor neuron diseases like ALS and peripheral neuropathy.

 Rob Mitra, PhD

-Systems Biology, Gene Regulation, and Technology Development.
-Projects in the lab fall into three general categories: 1) Understanding the molecular logic of transcription factor cooperativity.
-2) Mapping the gene regulatory networks that control developmental processes and using this knowledge to reprogram fibroblasts into useful cell types.
-3) Developing novel technologies to more efficiently achieve the first two aims listed.
+Our focus is on systems biology, gene regulation and technology development.
+Projects in the lab fall into three general categories: (1) understanding the molecular logic of transcription factor cooperativity; (2) mapping the gene regulatory networks that control developmental processes and using this knowledge to reprogram fibroblasts into useful cell types; and (3) developing novel technologies to more efficiently achieve the first two aims.

 Samantha Morris, PhD

-Engineering cell fate to generate clinically valuable cell populations: Stem Cell and Developmental Biology.
+This lab strives to engineer cell fate to generate clinically valuable cell populations via stem cell and developmental biology.
 Our research focuses on dissecting the gene regulatory networks that define cell identity, using the developing embryo and tissue regeneration as a guide to engineer fate in vitro.
-We apply insight from these analyses to generate clinically relevant populations by differentiating cells from a pluripotent state, or by directly converting cells between mature fates.
-We employ a combination of computational, single-cell transcriptomics, cell and developmental biology approaches.
+We apply insight from these analyses to generate clinically relevant populations by differentiating cells from a pluripotent state or by directly converting cells between mature fates.
+We employ a combination of computational, single-cell transcriptomics with cell and developmental biology approaches.